 Rhodiola Rosea as a Nootropic – The Overview

 Rhodiola Rosea or also known as Roseroot, Arctic Root, and Golden Root.
-Traditional medicine has used it for thousands of years.
+Traditional health has used it for thousands of years.
 In the past, Rhodiola was given to workers to make them more productive.

 People from Russia and Scandinavia have been using this adaptogenic herb for fatigue, poor memory, and lack of concentration.
 As it turns out, Rhodiola makes workers more productive.